fargolo/stat-learn/fisher/zeta-zeros.md

 $$=\sqrt{1+\theta^2}$$
 This derivative determines changes in the $\omega$ mappings after each real part in zeta.

-The work of uniquely identifying attractors for these orbits is defined after the equivalent problem $^13$ of predicting a cosmological equation of state for the cosmological fluid.
-Specifically, finding the attractor with periodicity for $\zeta(s)=0$ as $\lim n \rightarrow \infty$ and $Re(s) \neq -2n, n=1,2,3,4,...$.
+The problem is then equivalent to that of predicting a cosmological equations of state for the cosmological fluid $^13$ .
+Specifically, finding the attractor with periodicity for $\zeta(s)=0$ as $\lim Im(s) \rightarrow \infty$ and $Re(s) \neq -2n, n=1,2,3,4,...$.

-Hence, we calculate higher order derivatives, called jerk ($3_{th}$order) and snap ($4_{th}$order).
+We might consider a preserved quantity  calculate higher order derivatives, called jerk ($3_{th}$order) and snap ($4_{th}$).
 This is allowed due to surface smoothness (infinite diferentiable attribute).
 An equivalent formulation may be achieved with Cauchy integrals.
 In general relativity formulations, quantities changing orbits according to the density and angular momentum of a singularity.

 Specifically, we may calculate values of $\theta$ when the $4_{th}$ order snap makes $Re(\zeta)=0$ converge to 0 by through periodically arcs.